 - Business or Farm (including unwanted farm pesticides) waste are prohibited by law

-- Government Agency or Non-profit group generated waste are prohibited (see Business Resources)
+- Government Agency or Non-profit group generated waste are prohibited by law (see Business Resources)

 - electronic waste (computers, TVs, printers, printer cartridges & etc.), for disposal options see our e-waste page.